 Summer offers garden goodness and one of my all-time favorites are pickles.
-If you eat the typical store-bought canned dill pickles or any canned pickle for that matter, you are completely missing out in more ways than one!
+If you eat the typical store-bought canned dill pickles or any canned pickle for that matter, you are completely missing out in more ways than one.

-We make our own ketchup, mustard, hot sauce, cortido (Latin sauerkraut), yogurt, buttermilk, crème fraiche, salsa, kefir….all fermented.
+Likewise, we make our own ketchup, mustard, hot sauce, cortido (Latin sauerkraut), yogurt, buttermilk, crème fraiche, salsa, kefir….all fermented.

-So, of course, we ferment our pickles, like the olden days…in crock, with a salt-water brine, just bubbling with goodness.
+So, of course, we ferment our dill pickles, like the olden days…in crock, with a salt-water brine, just bubbling with goodness.
 My kids salivate just waiting for them to be done.
 What better healthy snack can I provide for them than a crisp, juicy, full-of-fermentation goodness dill pickle?

 Want to make your own?
 Here’s how.

-- ceramic crock or food-grade bucket, cleaned
+- 1 gallon crock or food-grade bucket, cleaned

 - plate to fit inside crock or bucket, cleaned